gchellia79/Cisco-devices-health-check/README.md

 This script is designed to perform the following validation checks on network devices:

-**Hostname Verification** – Ensures the correct hostname is configured on each device.
+**Hostname Verification** – Retrieves hostname is configured on each device.

 **Catalyst Center Enterprise IP Reachability** – Verifies that devices (Switches, Routers, WLCs, etc.) can reach the specified Catalyst Center IP address.